aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## What are server components?

 - Server components are a new feature in React 19, that allows you to run React components on the server.
-They never re-render, only run once on the server.
+They never re-render, only run once on the server to generate UI.
+Js ever shipped to client.
-- Excalidraw: Rendered in build or request time
+- Excalidraw: "the server" fullstack framework, rendered in build or request time
 - Excalidraw: never hydrated, partially hydrated, exclude js from the client
 - Next.js is a React framework that includes server components, server component by default
-- Excalidraw: diagram of server components
 - Make servercomponents inside /components/intro and give it styles
 - ServerComponent console log
 - No js in the browser for page.js
+- Excalidraw: diagram of server components
 - Async and fetch data prisma, data[0]
-- Limitations onclick button, we need client for interactivity
+- Limitations onclick button, we need client for interactivity or browser stuff

 ## What are client components?